 To book an appointment or to access one of our services, please contact us.
-To reduce the spread of COVID-19 and maintain social distancing, the practice team will take your pet inside and provide you with updates via phone.
+We can now offer a range of services for our patients, while still adhering to COVID-19 social distancing rules.
 Please click here to find out more.

 Overgrown teeth or dental malocclusion is one of the most common problems in rabbits encountered by vets.
 If left untreated this may result in the rabbit being unable to eat and therefore having to be put to sleep.

 Diarrhoea is a common problem in pet rabbits.
 It can be a very serious condition and veterinary advice should be sought immediately.
 If left untreated diarrhoea can cause dehydration which at extreme cases can be fatal.

 Neutering of both male and female rabbits is strongly recommended unless you wish to breed from your pet.
 Rabbits become sexually mature between 4 months (in smaller breeds) and 6 to 9 months (in larger breeds).